 Evaluate your resources to find out what you need and what works.
 Do you have or can you add an energy-efficient fireplace?
 If not, you may need to develop some kind of supplemental heating system.

 Do you have a propane grill that can be used to cook in an emergency?
 Or do you need to acquire some kind of stove?
 Do you have adequate propane?

 Can you add solar panels and a storage battery?
-Or some other system to give you electricity for a few basics?
+Or some other system to give you electricity to power basic equipment during an emergency?

 Bug out location

 If you need to leave your home, where will you go?
 You need a plan in place.
 Share your plan with family and trusted friends.